mwassen/tapeloopdemo/readme.md

 ## Browser Support

-Tape Loop Demo has been tested and works on the following browsers:
+Tape Loop Demo has been tested and works in the following browsers:

 * Chrome (desktop)
 * Firefox (desktop)

-Currently only designed for desktop browsers, i.e. no mobile support.
+Currently only designed for desktop browsers, *i.e.* no mobile support.